adhorn/chaos-ssm-documents/README.rst

-Chaos Injection for AWS resources using Amazon Run Command and Automation
+Chaos Injection for AWS resources using Amazon SSM Run Command and Automation
 =========================================================================

 |issues| |maintenance| |twitter|